 The Gulf Environmental Benefit Fund in Alabama

-Under the allocation formula and other provisions contained in the plea agreements, $356 million of the total amount to be deposited into the Gulf Environmental Benefit Fund for project expenditures in the state of Alabama (which, again, will be funded over a five-year period).
+Under the allocation formula and other provisions contained in the plea agreements, $356 million of the total amount to be deposited into the Gulf Environmental Benefit Fund will be for project expenditures in the state of Alabama (funded over a five-year period).

 Alabama is working to develop and implement to restoration efforts that maximizes the benefit of current and future funding with the overall goal of achieving long-lasting and sustainable environmental benefit for the state and region.
 Learn more at www.AlabamaCoastalRestoration.org

 The Oil Spill in Alabama

 As a result of the 2010 Deepwater Horizon incident, Alabama suffered serious, direct environmental and economic injury.
 Impacts of the spill were widespread and extensive, and included significant oiling of beaches and littoral areas, tidal marshes, and estuarine environments.
 Natural resources affected by the spill include ecologically, recreationally, and commercially important species and their habitats.

 Restoration and improvement efforts under the GEBF will focus on the overall health of coastal bays and estuaries and their associate tributaries, marine and coastal habitat improvements, coastal shoreline protection and targeted species-specific habitat restoration.